xcart/xcart-docs/_pages/kb_en/multivendor/volume_discounts_usage_with_multivendor.md

 ---
 In a Multivendor X-Cart store with the addon {% link "Volume Discounts" ref_3JbpQrPF %} installed and enabled, both the store administrator and vendors can create and manage volume discounts.

-## Volume discounts: Vendor experience
+## Volume Discounts: Vendor Experience
 Vendors can create and manage volume discounts via the  section Volume discounts (**Discounts** > **Volume discounts**) of the Vendor area:
 ![mv_volumediscounts_in_vendor.png]({{site.baseurl}}/attachments/ref_117NpIm9/mv_volumediscounts_in_vendor.png)